 CCGS Terry Fox icebreaker

-CCGS Terry Fox icebreaker current position
+CCGS Terry Fox icebreaker last position

 Current Position